We Bridge the Opportunity Gap ... Equipping Our Students to Close the Achievement Gap

 Education Foundation of Bloomington

-If you have received a grant in 2018-19, your grant report is due by June 14, 2019.
+If you received a grant in 2021-22, your grant report was due by June 17, 2022.
+Grant reports will be accepted late.
 Please use one of the forms to the right to complete your grant report.

 If your grant report includes a photo, please include a signed photo release form for any identifiable person in the photo who is facing the camera.

 2021-2022 Innovation Grant Recap:

 In partnership with the American Family Insurance Dreams Foundation the EFB was able to offer 46 Innovation Grants totaling $55,802 during the 2021-2022 school year.
 Many of the Grants assisted our staff in augmenting the tools they use in their classrooms as they encourage students to engage in art, physical education, music, math, and learning life skills.
 Some dollars assisted staff to be better equipped to reach out to our very diverse community or parents.
 Other grants helped to build more inclusive and relevant libraries for our students reading enjoyment.
 We found that with the past disruption to our children’s lives due to Covid protocols, many students needed additional aids in the areas of socialization, feeling comfortable returning to classrooms, and feeling welcomed in a new environment.

 We have been extremely fortunate to have this partnership with American Family Insurance Dreams Foundation for the past several years and again this year.
 Ideas that were only Dreams for our staff have been made possible.
 Thank you!